JaxkDev/NodeLife/README.md

 The game should never be run in sudo/admin mode as no operations are made to any protected folders/files.

 A internet connection is recommended to check for updates and install them, but it is not required to have a connection.
+This may change without notice.

 The game does attempt to set console title, use colour on output and log everything Logs can be found in the directory(/data/logs) created wherever the executable/source code is held.
+All data created stored and downloaded are stored in (/data)

 The game does use multi-threading for smoother experience this may cause a bit of lagg, soon a option will be available to disable multi-threading.
-Also note that we do use ‘slow text’ to provide a realistic experience this means that instead of writing the whole sentance in half a second each character is written to the screen one at a time, this can cause lagg in when you recieve the text (linux users may get the whole sentance at once but after a delay) this too is planned to have a disable/enable option.
+Also note that we do use ‘slow text’ to provide a realistic experience this means that instead of writing the whole sentance in half a second each character is written to the screen one at a time, this can cause lagg in when you recieve the text (Linux and Mac users have this disabled for now) this too is planned to have a disable/enable option.

 The game uses your logged in username as a default and this may be changable in the future but not currently, no other personnal information is stored
+In the future the game will get and use you Device UUID for securing resuests to our servers we do not give out any information given to any 3rd party org’s
+You may request to see a list of all details our servers hold by emailing me at gangnam253@gmail.com and you may also request for us to wipe your data.

+For any other queries you should contact me at gangnam253@gmail.com = Mail
+Jackthehaxk21#8860   = Discord
++44 7967844058       = Mobile

 # LICENSE